topejamez/Power-BI-Dashboard-of-employee-attrition/README.md

 ### Recommendations

      Based on the analysis, I recommend the following actions:
-   .
-More attention should be given to employees with life sciences education background as they have the highest number of attrition
+  1. More attention should be given to employees with life sciences education background as they have the highest number of attrition
-   .
-More attention should also be given to employees between between ages of 30 and 40 by checking their job satisfaction level on a time interval
+  2. More attention should also be given to employees between ages of 30 and 40 by checking their job satisfaction level on a time interval
-   .
-Ensure that the single males and females in the company are enjoying a good work environment .
-Special attention should be given to employees in sales and maybe introduce bonuses for higher sales as this will increase performance rating and reduce attrition
+  3. Ensure that the single males and females in the company are enjoying a good work environment
+  4. Special attention should be given to employees in sales and maybe introduce bonuses for higher sales as this will increase performance rating and reduce attrition
-   .
-Entry-level employees and employees in less than 1 year in their current job role should be a lot of support with their tasks as it will help them stay much longer
+  5. Entry-level employees and employees in less than 1 year in their current job role should be a lot of support with their tasks as it will help them stay much longer
-   .
-Employees should not be made to have overtime or be compensated for any necessary overtime .
-Generally make the work environment satisfactory for all employees as very dissatisfied employees have the highest attrition
+  6. Employees should not be made to have overtime or be compensated for any necessary overtime
+  7. Generally make the work environment satisfactory for all employees as very dissatisfied employees have the highest attrition

 ### References
 1. [ChatGPT](https://chat.openai.com)